The Best of the Mile End: Our suggestions

-Known as the artistic and cultural hub of Montreal, brimming with creative energy, art galleries, vintage stores and clubs, the Mile End is a pretty funky neighbourhood.
+Recognized as the artistic and cultural epicenter of Montreal, brimming with creative energy, art galleries, vintage shops, and clubs, Mile End is a neighborhood with a unique charm.

 Bar Henrietta